mesos/mr-redis/README.md

  * A centralized persistance layer currently enabled by etcd

 ## Why mr-redis?

 At [Huawei] (http://www.huawei.com/en/) we foresee creating, running and maintaining huge number of redis instances on our datacenters.
-We intially evaluated few cluster managers for this job, but due to the specific requirements of 'redis' itslef those solutions did not satisfy most of our needs.
+We intially evaluated few cluster managers for this job, but due to the specific requirements of 'redis' itself those solutions did not satisfy most of our needs.
 We quickly did a POC by writing a framework exclusively for Redis on Apache Mesos.
-Based on the outcome we decided to initate this project and work with the opensource community to build a robust custom framework for Redis which will be usefull for Huawei as well as rest of the world.
+Based on the outcome we decided to initate this project and work with the opensource community to build a robust custom framework for Redis which will be useful for Huawei as well as for the rest of the world.

 ##Project Status is Alpha.
  We have built a basic working functionality and would like to build a strong functional framework for Redis along with the community.
 In the meanwhile please feel free to try this out and give us feedback by creating PR and Issues.